nir9/welcome/README.md

 - Common questions
 - My .vimrc file

-## Setup
+# Setup

 - On my main laptop (on which I record the videos) I use Windows 10 and Debian Linux using WSL
 - On my small on the go laptop I use OpenBSD

-- At work I use MacOS
+## Windows Setup

-On Windows I use [LightWM](https://github.com/nir9/lightwm) which is an open source tiling window manager I am working on.
+Window Manager: I use [LightWM](https://github.com/nir9/lightwm) which is an open source tiling window manager I am working on.

-#### Tools I like using on Windows
+### Tools I like using on Windows
 - Vim (```winget install vim```)
 - QEMU (```winget install qemu```)
 - Windbg (```winget install Microsoft.WinDbg```)